Proof of Prior Insurance: Why You Need It & How to Get a Coverage Letter

 Prevent Fraud

 Requiring documentation from your prior carrier makes it harder for applicants to misrepresent their driving and claims history.
-A letter of experience or declarations page provides a verifiable paper trail.
+A letter of experience or declarations page provides a verifiable paper trail that new insurers can cross-check.

 Assess Risk Accurately